 (Click on image above to enlarge and subsequently scroll through all images of this property)

 The original cottage dates back to the early 18th century, however Ruslin Cottage has been much improved and extended over the years, to create what is now the idyllic country home.
 To the front left elevation of the property is a large formal lounge with an inglenook fireplace, fitted with a working log burner, and topped with a solid oak mantel piece.
-The west facing room has two cottage style windows benefiting from spectacular countryside views, what's more discretely hidden behind a period style door to the side of the fireplace, is the enchanting original 18th century staircase.
+The west facing room has two cottage style windows benefiting from spectacular countryside views.

 The formal dining room is an inviting and spacious room with plenty of space to house a substantial range of traditional dining room furniture.
 Adjoining the dining room is a partially open plan kitchen fashioned in light wood and centred around an electric yellow range cooker adding a burst of beautiful colour.
 The kitchen offers enough space to house a dishwasher with plenty of useful work surface.
 There is crisp white sink, with a wonderfully positioned window behind, that glimpses a gorgeous view out towards the gardens.